cdktf/cdktf-provider-cloudflare/docs/ruleset.java.md

 - *Type:* java.lang.Number

-Time to cache a response (in seconds).
+The time to cache the response for (in seconds).

-A value of 0 is equivalent to setting the Cache-Control header with the value "no-cache".
-A value of -1 is equivalent to setting Cache-Control header with the value of "no-store".
+A value of 0 is equivalent to setting the cache control header with the value "no-cache".
+A value of -1 is equivalent to setting the cache control header with the value of "no-store".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#value Ruleset#value}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/ruleset#value Ruleset#value}

 ---